nixterrimus/todo/readme.md

 Personally, I use a todo.txt file on my desktop.
 I like that it's lightweight.
 On a mac you can use Quicklook to get a quick view of what's inside a file.
 To do this, click on the todo.txt file and then hit the space bar.

 I've also created an [Alfred](http://www.alfredapp.com/) action for [appending to the todo.txt file](http://bit.ly/r66UMQ).
 This action can be added by downloading the file and dragging it into extension pane.
 From there you can use `todo` followed by the task.
 For example `todo clean the fish tank`.

+## Contributing
+Follow the directions to install the gem.
+Then add features and test them using rspec.
+To see if your features pass run `rake spec`.

 ## Who took that Dog Photo?
 The dog picture was taken by [Randy Son Of Robert on Flickr](http://www.flickr.com/photos/randysonofrobert/2639402501/) and is used under a creative commons 2.0 CC by attribution license.